My Raw Journey: Leela

 - silverberry: astringent sweet little berries

 - unedos: both creamy and gritty, mango-banana flavor

 - lilly pilly berries: crispy & watery, clover-flavored

 Within a few days, I found myself more active and productive: sprinting around Berkeley, barefoot in a loincloth bikini, charting fruit trees, and centering on my mission of thriving on locally grown resources.

-However, after a couple months of managing public harassment and conflict with a fundamental preference to be naked, my internal struggle with society resolved itself as returning to commercial produce and cooked food, which sunk my energy and I delved back into my social media addiction- where I learned about raw vegan culture (e.g. Freelee, zoodles).
+However, after a couple months of being publicly harassed and conflicted with an emergent drive to be naked, I returned to cooked food.
+My energy sunk and I delved back into my social media addiction- where I learned about raw vegan culture (e.g. Freelee, zoodles).

 How I have transitioned:

 I keep a lot of fruit on hand, honoring cravings of nostalgic foods without restriction- including interpreting and connecting with their associated memories.
-Over time, these feelings have neutralized and I’m finding an ease in this fruit-based diet.
+Over time, these feelings have neutralized and I’m finding ease in my fruit-based diet.